Join Us

 Maritime Research Center | 6 Months Internship

 1. All participants are required to be affiliated to Maritime Research Center in order to complete the 6 Months Online Internship.
+The participant is required to pay an amount of INR 30,000 as a registration fee for the affiliation.
+Details of the payment will be mailed to the candidate post selection process

 2. Upon start of the internship, each participant will be provided with a research problem and guided into writing one or more research papers on the same.